Treatment Center Setting

 ABOUT SUNSPIRE HEALTH SPRING HILL

 Offering a network of addiction and behavioral health treatment centers throughout the United States, Sunspire Health is known as an industry leader.
-The Spring Hill facility, which is located about an hour outside of Boston on 70 wooded acres in Ashby, Mass., offers residential treatment for substance abuse, chemical dependency, and co-occurring mental health disorders.
+The Spring Hill facility, which is located about an hour from Boston on 70 wooded acres in Ashby, Mass., offers residential treatment for substance abuse, chemical dependency, and co-occurring mental health disorders.
 The rehab admits men and women ages 18 and older, and provides extended care via a partial hospitalization program (PHP) and intensive outpatient program (IOP).
 Detox services are not offered on-site; however, the facility partners with local providers and can help clients get the medical treatment they need before beginning at Spring Hill.

 TREATMENT & ASSESSMENT